 Christmas Holiday cruise travel deals

 Xmas-NYE mini cruise deals are Holiday travel specials and pretty hard to find.
 They are offered mainly in Europe, with roundtrip departures mostly from large port cities in England (Dover, Southampton, Hull).
-The best chance to book Xmas short-breaks is via the ferry company P&O Ferries.
-PandO has numerous and large-sized ships with regularly scheduled trips from UK ports to Europe (France, Holland and Belgium) as most preferable shopping and Christmas Market destinations from England.
-In the Caribbean, mini cruises are operated from Florida ports to Bahamas and from Texas (Galveston) to Mexico (Cozumel).
+The best chance to book Xmas short-breaks is via P&O Ferries UK.
+The company owns numerous large-sized Ro-Pax ships (cruiseferries) with regularly scheduled roundtrips from UK ports to France, Holland and Belgium as most preferable shopping and Christmas Market destinations from England.
+In the Caribbean, mini-cruises are operated from Florida ports to Bahamas, and from Texas (Galveston) to Mexico (Cozumel).

 If you like to gamble, try your best luck with the last minute Christmas New Year cruise deals.
 These are not recommended for the faint in heart (overly serious won't like it either).
 Still, last minute travel deals offer the very best prices (highly discounted rates), as well as limited choice of staterooms.
 Well, may be it's not such a bad idea to check with a travel agency for advice on this one.

 "Christmas Market" themed cruises are Europe's best Holiday travel deals.
 They offer ship travel on the largest European rivers and major inland waterways (Rhine, Danube, Main, Moselle), as well as France's rivers (Seine, Seone, Rhone, Garonne, Dordogne, Loire) and navigational canals (via hotel barges).